barumau/pandunia/engli/engli-pandunia.md

 snow : him
 so (like this, like that) : so
 soap : sabun
-social : social
+social : soci
-socialism : socialistia
+socialism : socistia
-socialist : socialiste
+socialist : sociste
 society (social system) : socia
 sock (stocking) : soke
 sodium : natre